rushiiMachine/blog/urara/aliucord/+page.svelte.md

 # Aliucord Manager

-*Note:* Manager is not officially released but the earlier predecessor works in the same way.
+*Note:* Manager is not officially released but the predecessor works in the same way.

 [//]: # (FIXME: overscroll doesn't work)
 <div class="flex gap-6 -my-6">